 - Grainy or pixelated video while you watch remotely could indicate a slow Internet connection in your current location.

 - Video has a pink, purple or blue tint.

 This can happen if your camera gets too hot or too cold.

 - Do not use indoor cameras outside.
 They're not designed for outdoor use and have an operating temperature range for indoor environments.

-- Place outdoor cameras under eaves or in shady spots so they don't overheat during very hot weather.
+- Place outdoor cameras under eaves or in shady spots so that they don't overheat during very hot weather.

-- Your camera's video might also have a pink, blue, or purple hue if there's a problem with the Night Vision.
+- Your camera's video might also have a pink, blue or purple hue if there's a problem with the Night Vision.